Gravesky/MediaPlayerExtension/README.md

 # MediaPlayerExtension
-An android app that uses the notification listener servuce to control the media status.
+An android app that uses the notification listener service to control the media status of other media player app.